-A member of the GPBS Committee will represent the GPBS at the candidacy examination to record the approval of the dissertation committee and assure all regulations are followed.
-This representative cannot be a member of the student's department nor part of the student's committee.
+A representative of the Graduate Program in Biomedical Sciences will be appointed by the Associate Dean to attend the candidacy examination, record the approval of the dissertation committee and assure all Program regulations are followed.
+This representative cannot be a member of the student's department (MS/MA) nor part of the student's committee.